Azure-Samples/Machine-Learning-Operationalization/documentation/troubleshooting.md

 ### 4. Error handling in script

-You can exception handling in your scoring.py script's run() function to return the error message:
+You can use exception handling in your scoring.py script's run() function to return the error message:

 ```python
     try: